Flag of the Second Spanish Republic: History

-Colors
+Colours

 The Spanish Republican Flag has three colours: red, yellow, and dark purple.

 The third colour, dark purple (morado oscuro), represents Castile and León by recalling the Pendón Morado, the ancient armorial banner of Castile.
 The colours of red and yellow symbolise the territories of the former Crown of Aragon.
 These three colours symbolised a new era for Spain in which no part thereof was excluded and all Spaniards were represented.

+The flag that the Second Republic adopted as its own was the same that numerous republican groups had been using as an alternative to the rojigualda ensign, which they identified with the Bourbon monarchy in Spain.
+Due to this previous use, in April 1931 copies of the flag proliferated, which was adopted in a sudden way by the new provisional government.
+In addition to symbolizing the radical change in the government system, the inclusion of the third colour sought recognition of the people of Castilla as a vital part of a new state, under the assumption that the colours red and yellow represented the peoples of the old Crown of Aragon, and believing -erroneously- that the flag of Castile had been purple.

 Morado

 Morado, which is a generic word denoting the colour purple or violet, was previously a familiar colour in Spain because it is one of the Catholic liturgical colours that is displayed on vestments, altar cloths, and other ecclesiastical textile furnishings to signify certain seasons of the Catholic liturgical year, and, being a historically Catholic nation, this colour had annual and public use throughout Spain.
-Also, it was used in antiquity as the heraldic colour of the Kingdom of Castile.
+Also, it was used during the Middle Ages as the heraldic colour of the Kingdom of Castile.
 The coat of arms of the Kingdom of León bore a purple lion rampant and the flag reputed to have been used in the Revolt of the Comuneros displayed a yellow castle on a purple background.
 Morado, however, was and is prone to variations in hue and fading from time and use, which often resulted in "morado" denoting a range of hues of purple, which presently are considered distinct colours/hues, e. g. crimson or maroon.
 Because it is rarely present on flags, in practice the morado of the lowest band of the Flag was coloured violet, purple (purpure), or even lilac, contingent on available materials and dyes.

+In the decree of 27 April 1931 that imposes it, signed by the self-proclaimed and provisional Government of the Republic, the inclusion of the new strip is reasoned as follows:

+"Today the flag adopted as national in the mid-19th century is folded.
+The two colors of it are preserved and a third is added, which tradition admits as the insignia of an illustrious region, the nerve of nationality, with which the emblem of the Republic, thus formed, more aptly summarizes the harmony of a great Spain. [...]"